Blog

 • Smaller purchases

-• Short-term repayment needs
+• Short-term repayment arrangements

-How it works:
+How it works

-• Late fees can add up
+• Late payment fees may apply

-• Limited to participating retailers
+• Only available with participating retailers

 5. Credit card balance transfers